edx/insights/README.md

 ![App store](docs/app_store.png)
 We provide a runtime.
 This runtime provides a fixed set of technologies (Python, numpy, scipy, pylab, pandas, mongo, a cache, etc.).
-If you restrict yourself to this set of analytics, anyone running Insights can host your analytic.
+If you restrict yourself to this runtime, anyone running Insights can host your analytic.
 If you'd like to move outside this set of tools, you can do that too, but then you may have to host your own analytics server.